ArnoldDP/OStim-Community-Modlist/README.md

  * Melee

-Melee combat is handled by Attack - Distar Experience, along with Blade & Blunt + Valhalla.
+Melee combat is handled by a combination of Blade & Blunt and Valhalla.
 This introduces things like stamina based combat, injuries, and timed blocking.
 Dodge - Motion Combat Overhaul is also included because of course it is, who do you think I am?

  * Magic